-The ACD has delegated its day-to-day responsibility for investment management to Stanhope Capital LLP, a limited liability partnership registered in England and Wales and to J.P.
-Morgan SE, London Branch, authorised by the PRA and subject to regulation by the FCA and limited regulation by the PRA, under FCA FRN 755066.
+The ACD has delegated its day-to-day responsibility for investment management to Stanhope Capital LLP, a limited liability partnership registered in England and Wales, to J.P.
+Morgan SE, London Branch, authorised by the PRA and subject to regulation by the FCA and limited regulation by the PRA, under FCA FRN 755066, and to Meridiem Investment Management Limited, a private limited company registered in England and Wales under company number 12516583.
 The address for each Investment Manager is set out in Appendix 5.